-A) Installing Windows 7 for optimal and bit perfect USB playback
+A) Installing Windows 7 for bit-perfect playback

 There's no nerdy secret involved in optimizing the operating system to give you the optimal playback of digital audio files on your computer.
 Contrary to what most might think, there is only a minimal amount of necessary modification.
 Modern computers have enough performance reserves, so that audio playback is no more than a normal secondary task.
 You should only deactivate unnecessary Windows functions that could cause interference, and configure the USB audio computer to be user-friendly and simple to integrate into your high-end system or hi-fi setup.

 - Disable all services of the action center ("Control Panel / System and Security / Action Center / Change Action Center Settings")

 - "Action Center / Change Action Center Settings" = disable everything